Planning a trip and need to find all the best things to do in Georgetown? You have come to the right place!

 Stroll the Cute Streets and Canal

-There are also many homes of famous people found living here.
-Along with many politicians, these buildings have also been to A-listers like Julia Child, Elizabeth Taylor, and Alexander Graham Bell.
+There are also many homes of famous people found here.
+Along with many politicians, these buildings have also belonged to A-listers like Julia Child, Elizabeth Taylor, and Alexander Graham Bell.

 Take a Photo in Front of Call Your Mother